linkinmjs/linkinmjs/README.md

          Being able to drown out the rehearsal room, with the analog sound of a Fender Frontman.
 Share the tables with musicians, friends and other kinds of beautiful people.
 As well as, taste a sonata, of which allow travel; they are experiences of my passion for music.<br>
-         While by vocation, I invite you to visit and learn about the repositories provided in this [portfolio](https://gracious-ramanujan-427a39.netlify.app).
+         While by vocation, I invite you to visit and learn about the repositories provided in this <a href="https://gracious-ramanujan-427a39.netlify.app">portfolio</a>.
       </p>
       <h2 align="center">Skills</h2>
       <dl align="center">